About the Course Instructor: How I Started My SEO Writing Career

 Naïve to business, we hadn’t diversified our income streams enough.
 We relied too heavily on one client (our old employer) to provide the bulk of our revenue; probably about 75% at that point.

-Both of us knew that we couldn’t go back; not that our old employer wouldn’t have hired us back, but we didn’t want to go back.
+Both of us knew that we couldn’t go back to the company.
+It's not that our old employer wouldn’t have hired us back, but we didn’t want to go back.
 We had gotten a taste of entrepreneurship and liked it.
 So in a brainstorming session one day, we hit upon what would turn out to be a saving grace for our fledgling new company.

 How We Saved Inkwell Editorial